realityexpander/CICalc/README.md

 4. Switch to `dev` to make changes.
 Until ready for another `staging` build.
 5. Switch to `x.x.x/staging`
 6. Select "Merge 'dev' into 'x.x.x/staging'" from git menu, & Push `x.x.x/staging` branch.
+   (Builds DEBUG APK on BitRise and sent to Firebase App Distribution testers)
 7. Repeat steps 2-4 until ready to release

 ### Flow for a new production release: